This article has links to products and services we love, which we may make commission from.

 Final Words

-The great thing about accommodation in Rome is that you can find something to meet every budget and style of travel.
+The great thing about accommodation in Rome is that there is something for every budget and style of travel.

-If you need to keep costs down, books hotels outside of the summer months, Easter and during big football matches.
+If you need to keep costs down, book hotels outside of the summer months, Easter and during big football matches.

-Go for family run bed and breakfasts over chain hotels and consider the districts that are little further away from the likes of the Trevi Fountain.
+Go for family-run bed and breakfasts over chain hotels and consider the districts that are a little further away from the likes of the Trevi Fountain.

-If you are visiting for a special occasion and want to splurge on accommodation, there are many wonderful options with stunning terraces and rooftops such as the Rocco Forte Hotel De La Ville featured above.
+If you are visiting for a special occasion and want to splurge on accommodation, there are many options with stunning terraces and rooftops, such as the Rocco Forte Hotel De La Ville featured above.

 Our Italy Guides